dobaos/dobaos/README.md

 if everything is ok, process will start.
 Stop it and proceed next.

-If you can't compile source by yourself(ldc2 can't be installed on Raspberry Pi3, so cross-compi;ation tool should be used), compiled versions for NanoPi Neo Core2 and Raspberry Pi 3 can be found on [google drive](https://drive.google.com/drive/folders/1LxJj-hWxdFW1As1zJIehzDWGsSe2RmR9?usp=sharing).If you need compiled binary for another platform, contact me.
+If you can't compile source by yourself(ldc2 can't be installed on Raspberry Pi3, so cross-compilation tool should be used), compiled versions for NanoPi Neo Core2 and Raspberry Pi 3 can be found on [google drive](https://drive.google.com/drive/folders/1LxJj-hWxdFW1As1zJIehzDWGsSe2RmR9?usp=sharing).

 If you downloaded binary from google drive, then put it to user home folder on your single board computer.
 If you are working on linux/macOS do it with help of scp or sshfs(which I recommend as a convenient way to work with remote filesystem).
+For Windows take a look at [billziss-gh/sshfs-win](https://github.com/billziss-gh/sshfs-win).
 After you copied file to home folder, do ssh login and put this file to `/usr/local/bin/dobaos`.

 Assuming binary name in user home folder is `dobaos`.
 Give it permission to run at first, and copy to global bin directory: